hCaptcha/hcaptcha-android-sdk/README.md

 HCaptcha.getClient(this).verifyWithHCaptcha(config)...;
 ```

-Also to improve hCaptcha start time with `setup` like this:
+Also to reduce hCaptcha start time, `setup` can be used:

 ```java
 HCaptcha hCaptcha = HCaptcha.getClient(this).setup()